-School psychologists work in elementary and secondary schools to help students struggling with learning, social, depression, and other emotional problems.
-Schools hire these specialists to ensure students have access to mental health professionals, so they can learn in uncomfortable settings.
+School psychologists work in elementary and secondary schools to help students struggling with learning, social, depression, and other emotional or mental problems.
+School districts and schools hire these psychology specialists to ensure that their students have access to mental health professionals in the hopes that they will adapt to learning in a classroom setting.

 School psychologists work individually with students to help them remove barriers hindering success.
 They frequently meet with parents, teachers, school administrators, and medical professionals to discuss individual students.
 Many school psychologists develop and oversee student success and health programs.